tls-md/tls-md/TLS/Concepts/HUNCHBACK.md

 A HUMAN who HAS the DEFECT of an INTENSELY CURVED BACK.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The general word for a hunchback is yǔ 傴.
+1. The general word for a hunchback is yǔ [[傴]].
-2. Lóu 僂 is a very dramatic rare word to use for an extremely deformed back.
+2. Lóu [[僂]] is a very dramatic rare word to use for an extremely deformed back.
-3. Jū 痀 is a medical term describing someone as hunchbacked.
+3. Jū [[痀]] is a medical term describing someone as hunchbacked.
-4. Wāng 尪 refers specifically to someone whose deformation consists in having a protruding chest and being bent backwards.
+4. Wāng [[尪]] refers specifically to someone whose deformation consists in having a protruding chest and being bent backwards.
-5. Lōng 癃 refers more generally to deformity.
+5. Lōng [[癃]] refers more generally to deformity.
 See ILLNESS
 ##
 HUANG JINGUI 2006
 HUMAN BODY 24.